 The following are the wrong dates according to the Tibetan calendar:

 10th and 22nd of the first, fifth and ninth months

 7th and 19th of the second, sixth and tenth months

 4th and 16th of the third, seventh and eleventh months

 1st and 13th of the fourth, eighth and twelfth months

 Generally, Monday is a good day to hang prayer flags and Friday is a very good day.

-We have a variety of handmade Lung-ta (horizontal) prayer flags at Global Gifts, including Wind Horse, Medicine Buddha, Buddha Mantra, Lucky Signs, and more.
-They are made by Tibetan refugees, and some are blessed by Tibetan Nuns.
-All of them are ethically made and fairly traded.
+Gloabl Gifts has a variety of handmade Lung-ta (horizontal) prayer flags, including Wind Horse, Medicine Buddha, Buddha Mantra, Lucky Signs, and more.
+These flags are ethically-made by Tibetan refugees, and some are blessed by Tibetan Nuns.